dotnet/AspNetCore.Docs/aspnet/signalr/overview/getting-started/tutorial-server-broadcast-with-signalr.md

 ## Set up the server code

-In this section you set up the code that runs on the server.
+In this section, you set up the code that runs on the server.

 ### Create the Stock class